marvinpinto/irc-hooky/docs/api_gateway.rst

 API Gateway Setup
 =================

+The instructions in this section will walk you through setting up an API Gateway endpoint and wiring it into the IRC Hooky Lambda function.

-This section might come across as a bit intense, what will all the copy-pasta and all but I assure you it will be well worth it!
+These instructions might come across as a bit intense, what will all the copy-pasta and all but I assure you it will be well worth it!

 The good news is that you will only need to go through this once (for each endpoint) as updating the Lambda Function for new releases is much simpler!